Melissa Simon: Research

 Simon has led several large community-based intervention trials utilizing community engaged research approaches to extend and adapt the patient navigation intervention model developed by the Patient Navigation Research Program to diverse under-served populations.
 Simon leads the NCI U54 Chicago Cancer Health Equity Collaborative.
 She developed and led the first National Cancer Institute developmental Specialized Program of Research Excellence funded in gynecologic cancer disparities which focuses on translational research on cervical, ovarian, and endometrial cancer disparities.
 She has also collaborated with researchers in Nigeria on a study of cervical cancer and epigenomics in women with HIV.

 Simon has led grants funded by the National Library of Medicine partnered with Chicago Public Libraries that seek to improve diversity in clinical trials through the creation of Health for All and Navigating Wellness platforms, and led the ECOG-ACRIN SUPPORT: Multilevel Intervention to Improve Diverse Enrollment in Cancer Clinical Trials study.
 She has worked on minority aging research and in the support of research education and training with the National Institute on Aging (NIA) Resource Center for Minority Aging Research (RCMAR), the Rutgers-NYU Asian Center for Health Promotion and Equity.

 Academic service

-Simon is a nationally recognized mentor for students and faculty.
+Simon is a mentor for students and faculty who has been recognized with the Presidential Award for Mentorship.
 She is the Research Director of the National Institute of Child Health and Human Development (NICHD) Women’s Reproductive Health Research K12 Program.
 Simon is also the Principal Investigator of the NIMHD T37 Minority Research Training in Health Disparities Program.
-Simon leads the Center for Health Equity Transformation’s Health Equity Scholars and Chicago CHEC Research Fellows programs, and the Northwestern University Department of Obstetrics and Gynecology's Uterine Leiomyoma Research Center Lab Immersion Program.
+She leads the Center for Health Equity Transformation’s Health Equity Scholars and Chicago CHEC Research Fellows programs, and the Northwestern University Department of Obstetrics and Gynecology's Uterine Leiomyoma Research Center Lab Immersion Program.